DerejeKitaw/webpack_reference/01_Webpack/readme.md

-        to see webpack is ready you can add http://localhost:8080/webpack-dev-server/ 05_Add login.js and utils.js file
+        to see webpack is ready you can add http://localhost:8080/webpack-dev-server/

+    If you want to run web pack with out app but with auto watch use
+        `webpack-dev-server --inline`
+05_Add login.js and utils.js file
     login.js  -> will be loaded first bc required in the first utils.js -> required by all files like Jquery plugin.
 We dont need to